gama-platform/gama.experimental/ummisco.gama.extensions.matlab/README.md

 TODO :
-- load a code file in matlab
-- call a function ?
+- replace by an species agent
-- manage the jar from Matlab (load at Runtime)
+- set the path at end !
 - add the -Djava .... at runtime from Java
 - test with various data type
+- manage the jar from Matlab (load at Runtime)